Childhood Friends On The Health Crisis Front Lines Connect Virtually

 Belser is thankful for Dow's 30 years of friendship.

 "God willing there'll be 30-something more," Belser said.
-"But if something were to happen to me, I think I'd like to be remembered as that guy who would give all for his friends and the people that he cared about — and maybe even a complete stranger too."
+"But if something were to happen to me, I think I'd like to be remembered as that guy who would give all for his friends and the people that he cared about — and maybe even a complete stranger, too."

 As for Dow, he hopes he can make a positive difference in people's lives.